chris-rock/chris-rock.github.io/src/contents/articles/scala-http-requests/index.md

 ## Parse JSON response

 Nowadays nearly all REST endpoints use JSON responses.
-[Argonaut](http://argonaut.io/) is an interesting toolkit for Scala, because it uses many functional features the language.
+[Argonaut](http://argonaut.io/) is a Scala toolkit for HTTP handling.
+It uses many functional features of the Scala and integrates very well into the language.

 For quick parsing or where a predefined structure is not available, you can parse specific fields: